 Treatment options for Legg-Calve-Perthes Disease

-A treatment path, they may fit your dog with an Ehmer Sling.
-This is a sling that will hold the affected leg still and off the ground for the duration of the illness and presents a valid way to make a dog rest.
+Your vet may want to start your pet on non-steroidal anti-inflammatory medication to try and take the swelling down and ease the pain.
+They may also want your dog to rest for thirty days.
+If rest is a treatment path, they may fit your dog with an Ehmer Sling.
+This sling will hold the affected leg still and off the ground for the duration of the illness and presents a valid way to make a dog rest.

-Then once the…
+Then, once the…

 Non-surgical patients may also…